Chyrion/CoreKeeperMusicPlayer/README.md

 - Syntax for musical notation by text
 - Automatic note length calculation by tempo (BPM)
 - Separate files for storing songs
-- Playing multiple song texts at the same time via multithreading (but this is really not great, can't recommend it, but it's there)
+- Playing multiple song texts at the same time via multithreading (though it sounds questionable at best...)

 ## Why?